Annual Report 2012

 Under the Securities Exchange Act of 1934, the Board is responsible for regulating credit in certain transactions involving the purchasing or carrying of securities.
 As part of its general examination program, the Federal Reserve examines the banks under its jurisdiction for compliance with Board Regulation U (Credit by Banks and Persons other than Brokers or Dealers for the Purpose of Purchasing or Carrying Margin Stock).
 In addition, the Federal Reserve maintains a registry of persons other than banks, brokers, and dealers who extend credit subject to Regulation U. The Federal Reserve may conduct specialized examinations of these lenders if they are not already subject to supervision by the Farm Credit Administration or the National Credit Union Administration (NCUA).

-At the end of 2011, 533 lenders other than banks, brokers, or dealers were registered with the Federal Reserve.
-Other federal regulators supervised 171 of these lenders, and the remaining 362 were subject to limited Federal Reserve supervision.
-The Federal Reserve exempted 151 lenders from its on-site inspection program on the basis of their regulatory status and annual reports.
-Twenty-one inspections were conducted during the year.
+At the end of 2012, 451 lenders other than banks, brokers, or dealers were registered with the Federal Reserve.
+Other federal regulators supervised 116 of these lenders, and the remaining 335 were subject to limited Federal Reserve supervision.
+The Federal Reserve exempted 139 lenders from its on-site inspection program on the basis of their regulatory status and annual reports.
+Forty-two inspections were conducted during the year.

-In addition to taking these formal enforcement actions, the Reserve Banks completed 353 informal enforcement actions in 2011.
-Informal enforcement actions include memoranda of understanding (MOU) and board of directors resolutions.
-Information about these actions is not available to the public.
+In 2012, the Reserve Banks completed 198 informal enforcement actions.
+Informal enforcement actions include memoranda of understanding (MOU), commitment letters, and board of directors' resolutions.

 Surveillance and Off-Site Monitoring